rtzboy/rtzboy/README.md

-- 👋 Hi, I’m @rtzboy
+- 👋 Hi, I’m jhoseph
 - 👀 I’m interested in be web dev
 - 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 rtzboy/rtzboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.